-Suspect in Missoula shooting death arrested, bail set at $M
+Suspect in Missoula shooting death arrested; bail set at $1M

 MISSOULA, Mont.
 (AP) - The suspect in a Missoula shooting death has been arrested, police said.

 Christopher Lance Newrider, 33, was arrested at about 4:30 p.m.
-Wednesday at the apartment complex where the shooting happened Tuesday afternoon, said Sgt.
+Wednesday at the apartment complex where the shooting happened, said Sgt.
 Travis Welsh.

 Prosecutors have filed a deliberate homicide charge against Newrider for the death of Sundance Hernandez, 33.
-He was shot in the head in the parking lot.
+He was shot in the head in the parking lot on Tuesday afternoon.
 Witnesses identified Newrider as the shooter, police said.

 An arrest warrant set Newrider’s bail at $1 million.
 He was booked into jail just after 8 p.m.
 Wednesday.
 The jail roster does not yet list any scheduled court appearances.